The Civil Rights Cases

 Legal Issue

-Do the Thirteenth and Fourteenth Amendments give Congress the power to enact the Civil Rights Act of 1875 which protected Black Americans from private acts of discrimination?
+Do the Thirteenth and Fourteenth Amendments give Congress the power to enact the Civil Rights Act of 1875, which protected black Americans from private acts of discrimination?

 Holding

-No, the Thirteenth and Fourteenth Amendments do not give Congress the power to protect Black Americans from discriminatory acts of private individuals.
+No, the Thirteenth and Fourteenth Amendments do not give Congress the power to protect black Americans from discriminatory acts of private individuals.

 An illustration of voting during the Reconstruction Era | Credit: Library of Congress, Prints and Photographs Division